Alexander Bedward: Songs

 Bedward is mentioned in an early Trinidadian recording of Jamaican mento classic Sly Mongoose by Sam Manning, who recorded it in December 1925 for the Okeh label (the song was recorded by many artists with changing lyrics).
 He is mentioned in Jamaican reggae artist Etana's "I Am Not Afraid."
 He is also mentioned in the Jamaican folk classic "Dip Dem," which was recorded by Louise Bennett for her 1954 album Jamaican Folk Songs.
 The famous refrain from the Jamaican folk went: “Dip dem, Bedward, dip dem / Dip dem in the healing stream / Dip dem deep, but not too deep / dip dem fi cure bad feeling.”

 "Bedward the Flying Preacher" by Singers & Players featuring Prince Far I appears on the 1983 album Staggering Heights, and the 1985 compilation Pay It All Back Vol. 1, both on Britain's On-U Sound label.
 This was also released as a 7" single on the On-U Sound offshoot Sound Boy in 2003, credited to Prince Far I, with a dub version on the B-side.
-Prince Pompadoe released a 7" 45 called "Dip them Bedward" on the Pressure Sounds and Prophet labels in 1976.
+Prince Pompadoe released a 7" 45 called "Dip them Bedward" issued in Jamaica on the Prophet label in 1976 and reissued on the UK's Pressure Sounds record label.
 The song was produced by Vivian 'Yabby You' Jackson.
 It was reissued on the CD Deeper Roots, a compilation of Yabby You productions.

 Jamaican singer Paul Hamilton also released a 45' entitled "Who Say Bedward Fly?"